mgiraldo/design-toolkit/README.md

+> This is a backup for portfolio purposes

-# NYPL Digital Design Toolkit
+# NYPL Digital Design Toolkit (backup)
 Design toolkit (SASS) for the NYPL Digital team

 ## [View documentation](http://mgiraldo.github.io/nypl-design-toolkit/)